OHDSI/Broadsea/README.md

 To permanently retain the "rstudio" user files in the "rstudio" user home directory, and make local R packages available to RStudio in the Broadsea Methods container the following steps are required:

-* In the same directory where the docker-compose.yml is stored create a sub-directory tree called "home/rstudio" and a sub-directory called "site-library"
+* In the same directory where the docker compose.yml is stored create a sub-directory tree called "home/rstudio" and a sub-directory called "site-library"
 * **Set the file permissions for the "home/rstudio" sub-directory tree and the "site-library" sub-directory to public read, write and execute.**
-* Add the below volume mapping statements to the end of the broadsea-methods-library section of the docker-compose.yml file.
+* Add the below volume mapping statements to the end of the broadsea-methods-library section of the docker compose.yml file.
 ```
 volumes:
       - ./home/rstudio:/home/rstudio